zincio/apidocs/source/includes/_object_reference.md

-products | Array | A list of the price, quantity, and seller_id for each product_id in the order subtotal | Number | The total price of the order before tax and other price adjustments tax | Number | The tax collected on the order total | Number | The total price paid for the order gift_certificate | Number | (Optional) The amount of value used on a gift certificate placed on the account
+products | Array | A list of the price, quantity, and seller_id for each product_id in the order subtotal | Number | The total price of the order before tax and other price adjustments tax | Number | The tax collected on the order total | Number | The total price paid for the order in the currency specify by the currency attribute gift_certificate | Number | (Optional) The amount of value used on a gift certificate placed on the account currency | String | Currency of all attributes except converted_payment_total payment_currency | String | Currency used in the payment transaction converted_payment_total | Number | Total payment in payment_currency currency

 ## Merchant order ids object